Harrison-M/marca-wiki/Files-Documentation.md

 ## To Be Done

-Smart way to view peer review
+* Smart way to view peer review
-Create Review only on others' docs
+* Create Review only on others' docs
-Instructor Grade Doc with Graded label (and notifications) Autosave for Review and SaveAs
+* Instructor Grade Doc with Graded label (and notifications)
+* Lock editing of graded doc
+* Autosave for Review and SaveAs
-A flexible SaveAs (like Review but with an editable File entity).
+* A flexible SaveAs (like Review but with an editable File entity).
-Delete Review
+* Delete Review
-Good UI for files with related entities
+* Good UI for files with related entities
-Cleanup controllers
+* Cleanup controllers

 ## To be discussed
 Autosave process